Post-expungement cleanup

 But 164 companies didn't get the memo.

 Courts clear government records.
-But 164+ private companies—Checkr, Sterling, LexisNexis, BeenVerified—still have your old arrest or conviction data and are still selling it to employers, landlords, and anyone who pays.
+But 164+ private companies including Checkr, Sterling, LexisNexis, and BeenVerified still hold the old data and keep selling it to employers, landlords, and anyone who pays.

 The court updated its records.
-But the private companies that profit from selling your arrest data?
-They never got the notice.
+But the private companies that profit from selling your arrest data never got the notice.

 Court System